 Regular Inspections and Maintenance Tips

-Much water damage and plumbing disasters can be avoided through routine inspection and maintenance of plumbing systems.
-Homeowners should check pipes, connections, appliances and fixtures on a monthly basis for any signs of corrosion, rust, cracks or leaks.
+Routine inspection and maintenance of plumbing systems can prevent water damage and disasters.
+Homeowners should check pipes, connections, appliances, and fixtures monthly for any signs of corrosion, rust, cracks, or leaks.

-Looking for early indicators of emergency plumbing problems allows timely repairs that are less expensive than emergency replacements.
-Having pipes insulated in unheated areas prevents freezing issues, too.
+Looking for early indicators of emergency plumbing problems makes timely repairs less expensive than emergency replacements.
+Insulating pipes in unheated areas also prevents freezing issues.

-Annual inspections performed by a plumber can catch small problems before they worsen.
-Regularly replacing washing machine supply hoses that are five years old and older, using non-toxic plumbers putty to reseal basin surfaces, and keeping drains clear of buildup through occasional baking soda flushes all help prevent emergencies down the road.
+Annual inspections performed by a plumber can catch minor problems before they worsen.
+Regularly replacing washing machine supply hoses that are five years old and older, using non-toxic plumbers putty to reseal basin surfaces, and keeping drains clear of build-up through occasional baking soda flushes all help prevent emergencies down the road.

-Conducting simple plumbing checks consistently is the best way for homeowners to head off costly flood damage and major repairs.
+Conducting simple plumbing checks consistently is the best way for homeowners to avoid costly flood damage and major repairs.

 Strategies for Safeguarding Your Belongings

-Protecting valuables and furnishings from potential water damage is important when a plumbing issue strikes.
-Having a plan in place makes it easier to shift into action mode quickly.
+Protecting valuables and furnishings from potential water damage is essential when a plumbing issue strikes.
+Having a plan makes it easier to shift into action mode quickly.
 Some key strategies include:

 Elevate items